 Life on the Volga

 Away from the cities, Russia is a land of villages, fields, forests, and lakes, all threaded by rivers such as the mighty Volga, Europe's longest.
-Learn about Russian life at an onboard lecture that also includes local handicrafts — available in the onboard gift shop — and enjoy a lively "Russian language for travelers" lesson and a lecture on Russian History.
+Enjoy a lively "Russian language for travelers" lesson and a lecture on Russian History.
 After a port talk this afternoon, discover Uglich, one of the motherland’s oldest towns that is part of the storied Golden Ring along the picturesque Volga.
 A favorite location of Ivan the Terrible, you’ll learn more about its fascinating history on a walking tour.
 Immerse yourself in local life here when you visit a local family, where home-hosted tea and tasty pies await.
 Later this evening, enjoy live music in the bar.

 Toast Goritsky discoveries

-Before arriving at your next port of call, enjoy a lecture on the history and production of Russian vodka This afternoon, you’ll arrive in Goritsy for a walking tour, and enjoy the tranquil village’s fascinating history as a former home to several monasteries.
+Before arriving at your next port of call, enjoy lunch onboard, along with a lecture on Russian history.
+This afternoon, you’ll arrive in Goritsy for a walking tour, and enjoy the tranquil village’s fascinating history as a former home to several monasteries.
 Visit a local school to learn about day-to-day life, as well as a local home.
 The Resurrection Monastery awaits you next, and its storied history (founded by one of Ivan the Terrible’s daughters-in-law) is as fascinating as the architecture.

 Lake Onega & Kizhi Island